 ABOUT THE PÉRIGORD VERT OF THE DORDOGNE

-Located in what is called the Périgord Vert in the northwest Dordogne, Château Marouatte (a.k.a. “the castle”) is about an hour’s drive south of Angoulême train station with high-speed trains to and from Paris in about two hours.
+Located in what is called the Périgord Vert in the northwest Dordogne, Château de Marouatte (a.k.a. “the castle”) is about an hour’s drive south of Angoulême train station with high-speed trains to and from Paris arriving in about two to three hours.
 Bordeaux Airport (BOD) is approximately 2 hours by car and Bergerac is about 1:20.

 Getting to the castle from the US or UK we advise taking the TGV fast train from Paris Montparnasse station (~2 hours) or Charles De Gaulle (CDG) Airport in just under 3 hours to Angoulême.

-Participants will be picked up as a group on the afternoon of May 23rdfrom Angoulême station, or you may choose to rent your own car for maximum flexibility during the trip.
+Participants will be picked up as a group on the first afternoon of the trip from Angoulême station, or you may choose to rent your own car for maximum flexibility during the trip.

 $4,800 per person in Double Occupancy.

-Please add and additional $400 for Single Supplement if you’d like your own room throughout.
+Please add $400 for Single Supplement if you’d like your own room throughout.

 Register for This Experience in 4 Simple Steps:

 - Read and agree to our Terms & Conditions.